 |PSC 2213||Judicial Politics|

 |or PPPA 2117||Executive Branch Politics|

 |SOC 2139||Alternatives to Imprisonment|

 |SOC 2146||The Bill of Rights and Criminal Justice|

 |SOC 2164||Sociology of the Holocaust and Genocide|

 |SOC 2177||Sociology of the Sex Industry|

 |SOC 2184||Violence and the Family|

-In addition to meeting the general requirements stated under University Regulations, a candidate for graduation with Special Honors in criminal justice must maintain a 3.5 grade-point average in the major, must be registered for 3 credits of SOC 3195 Research during his or her senior year and must receive an A grade in the class.
+In addition to the general requirements stated under University Regulations, in order to be considered for graduation with Special Honors, students must maintain a 3.5 grade-point average in the major, must be registered for 3 credits of SOC 3195 Research during the senior year, and must receive a grade of A on the research paper.